YetAnotherNerd/whatlastgenre/README.md

 ## Examples

-Do a dry-run on your albums in /home/user/music changing nothing:
+Do a verbose dry-run on your albums in /home/user/music changing nothing:

-	$ whatlastgenre.py -n /home/user/music
+	$ whatlastgenre.py -vn /home/user/music

 Tag max.
 3 genre tags for all albums in /home/user/music: